kaustubhk24/blog.kaustubh.codes/_posts/2021-01-26-error-operation-must-use-an-updateable-query.md

 ### Way 1:

 Mostly when you are developing app.
 You are developing for specific client , then you can lock access database with password and place inside <code data-enlighter-language="generic" class="EnlighterJSRAW">C:/App-Name/database.mdb</code> , this is easiest way , in this you will not required to any privileges fixing.
 It will sort your issue.
-If it doesn&#8217;t , Then you may follow Way 2.
+If it doesn't , Then you may follow Way 2.

 ### Way 2 :

-Firstly find your username ( if you don&#8217;t know).
+Firstly find your username ( if you don't know).

 To find Open command Prompt and type

-<code data-enlighter-language="generic" class="EnlighterJSRAW">C:\Users\SwayAlgo\ > whoami</code>
+<code data-enlighter-language="generic" class="EnlighterJSRAW">C:\Users\Kaustubh K.\ > whoami</code>

 This command will print your username like.

-<code data-enlighter-language="generic" class="EnlighterJSRAW">desktop-s-2sjjj\swayalgo</code>
+<code data-enlighter-language="generic" class="EnlighterJSRAW">desktop-s-2sjjj\Kaustubh K.</code>

 You need to remember that username.